MrLion9/chrome_cat_extension/README.md

 # chrome_cat_extension

-This extension for Chrome changes all images in page by cats from flickr :)
+This extension for Chrome changes all images on page by cats from flickr :)
 For example, we searching in Instagram #dogs without extension ...

 ![cat extension](https://github.com/MrLion9/chrome_cat_extension/raw/master/web_access/cat-extension1.png)